mkrueger/unarc-rs/README.md

 # unarc-rs
-A library for rust which supports reading of ARC, ZOO and SQZ files.
+A library for rust which supports reading of ARC, ZOO, SQZ and HYP files.
+This library was written for my bbs project as part of the file analyzation.
+This library contains outdated and/or incomplete compression algorithm implementations.
+My

 # arc
 Supported compression methods: